 - Take off the heat and cover before placing in your oven for about an hour - or until the lamb is very tender

-- Sprinkle with CURRY GUY smoked spicy salt and enjoy with rice!
+- Sprinkle with salt and pepper to taste and enjoy with rice!

 Disclaimer:I would like to thanks Farmer’s Choice for sending me the leg of lamb to try with this lamb pasanda recipe!
 I love their service.